kylestephens-labs/fund_signal/docs/mvp.md

 ### 8. Self-Serve Cancellation

 Users cancel via `/billing/cancel` with either their subscription id or email.
-The API immediately responds with a friendly summary (“You'll retain access until May 15, then billing stops.”) plus the effective date, and support can confirm via Render logs + Supabase rows.
+The API immediately responds with a friendly summary ("You'll retain access until May 15, then billing stops.") plus the effective date and an undo link good for 48 hours; support confirms via Render logs + Supabase rows.

 ## 💰 Pricing Model